kedacore/keda-docs/content/docs/2.16/scalers/github-runner.md

 We provide various options to have granular control over what runners to scale:
 - **Repository Filtering** - If no `repos` are specified, the scaler will query all repositories in the specified `owner`.
 This is useful if you want to scale on all repositories in an organization, but will result in a lot of API calls and affect the Rate Limit.
 - **Label-based Filtering** - The `labels` parameter is used to filter the runners that the scaler will scale.
 It uses the minimum applicable label for the runner.
 For example, if you have a runner with the labels `golang` and `helm`, and you specify `helm` in the `labels` field on the GitHub Action, the scaler will scale up that runner.
+By default the scaler will always scale on default labels (`self-hosted`, `linux`, `x64`) in addition to the ones defined in `labels` parameter, scaling on default labels can be disabled by setting `noDefaultLabels` parameter to `true`.

 **API Query Chain**